A Non-classification Result for Wild Knots: Introduction

 This implies in particular that wild knots cannot be completely classified\footnote{That is, not in any \emph{reasonable} way, cf. \cite{Gao,Hjorth,Rosendal} for the theory of classification complexity.
 An example of a \emph{non-reasonable} classification would be to attach real numbers to the knot types using the Axiom of Choice.} by real numbers considered up to any Borel equivalence relation (see remark after Theorem~\ref{thm:FrSt}).

 \paragraph*{Acknowledgements}

 I would like to thank Rami Luisto without whom the proof of Theorem~\ref{thm:Main} would have been considerably more cumbersome, if existed at all.
-The research was made possible by the Austrian Science Fund (FWF) under project number P24654 and was also partially supported by the Finnish Academy Grant WBS1285203.
+The research was supported by the Austrian Science Fund (FWF) under project number P24654.